What Is a Primary Care Provider or Physician?

 A primary care provider, or primary care physician (PCP), is what most people simply call their “doctor.”
 PCPs ensure that patients get the right care, in the right setting, by the most appropriate provider, and in a manner consistent with their desires and values.
 Primary care is usually provided in an outpatient setting, such as a clinic.
 However, if you are admitted to the hospital, your PCP may assist in or direct your care, depending on the circumstances.

 What Are the Different Types of Primary Care Providers?

-A PCP is usually board-certified in family medicine and internal medicine, but a pediatrician (a doctor for children), a gynecologist (a women’s health doctor) or a geriatric physician (a doctor for seniors and the elderly) also can be considered PCPs.
+A PCP is usually board-certified in family medicine or internal medicine, but a pediatrician (a doctor for children), a gynecologist (a women’s health doctor) or a geriatric physician (a doctor for seniors and the elderly) also can be considered PCPs.

 What Is the Difference between Family Medicine and Internal Medicine?